notN1CHO/Discord-OGP/README.md

 </div>

-- Log into your ogp account
+- Log into your OGP account
 > (Link your discord account with your Open Game Panel account using username and password.)

 - Creating users